-- (c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, clause 3(xii) of the Order is not applicable. - (xiii) The Company is a public limited company and the requirements as stipulated by the provisions of Section 177 of the Act are not applicable to the Company.
-In our opinion and according to the information and explanations given to us and on the basis of our examination of records of the Company, transactions with the related parties are in compliance with Section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) In our opinion and based on the information and explanations provided to us, the Company does not have an Internal Audit system and is not required to have an internal audit system as per Section 138 of the Act. - (b) In our opinion and based on the information and explanations provided to us, the Company does not have an internal audit system and is not required to have an internal audit system as per Section 138 of the Act.
-Accordingly, clause 3(xiv)(b) of the Order is not applicable. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, clause 3(xii) of the Order is not applicable. - (vii) In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with Section 177 and 188 of the Act, where applicable, and the details of the related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - (w) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xii) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) does not have more than one CIC. - (xvii) The Company has incurred cash losses of Rs.
-348.2 million in the current financial year and Rs.
-322.4 million in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
-Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) does not have more than one CIC. - (Mi) The Company has incurred cash losses of Rs 393.9 million in the current financial year and Rs 345.3 million in the immediately preceding financial year. - (xvii) There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) The requirements as stipulated by the provisions of Section 135 are not applicable to the